houssem8520/object-application/README.md

 Get the access token through Google's oauth2 server.

-Open the browser and access the API login url on: http://127.0.0.1:8080/login, which will direct you to the Google login page.
+Open the browser and access the API login url on: http://127.0.0.1:8080/login, which will redirect you to the Google login page.

 Once you login with your google ID (e.g., your gmail account), the oauth2 `access_token` is returned and displayed on the browser.